Americans react to Zelenskyy plea with pain, empathy, hope

 “And now they’re happening, and we have to do something.”

 AP video journalist Joseph Frederick reported from New York.
-Associated Press writer Householder reported from Warren, Michigan, and Hanson from Helena, Montana.
+Associated Press writers Householder reported from Warren, Michigan, and Hanson from Helena, Montana.
+Philip Marcelo in Boston contributed to this report.

 Credit: Carlos Osorio